 What's Going to Happen in the Baylands?

-The Renewable Alternative plan was presented to the Brisbane Planning Commission on November 16.
+The Renewable Alternative plan was presented to the Brisbane Planning Commission on November 16, 2015.
 A recording of the presentation is available in the Planning Commission minutes for the meeting.
 After extensive hearings, on August 25, 2016, the Commission unanimously passed a resolution recommending adoption of the Alternative, with minor modifications, by the City Council.
-The Council started its monthly schedule of presentations, hearings and deliberations at their September 29 workshop.
+The Council on June 7 concluded its schedule of study sessions and public hearings on the plan with a meeting dedicated to community group presentations, and then initiate its deliberations.

 Why Renewable Energy?

 Several methods of implementing the plan exist.
 Another recent major event favoring local renewable energy generation is Peninsula Clean Energy, a new local utility agency under the state Community Choice Aggregation law.
-Starting October 1, 2016 this special Joint Powers Authority, formed by San Mateo County and all of its 20 cities together, will purchase and distribute renewable energy, preferably from local sources, at rates favorable to Brisbane consumers.
+This special non-profit Joint Powers Authority, formed by San Mateo County and all of its 20 cities together, purchases and distributes renewable energy, preferably from local sources, at rates favorable to Brisbane consumers.
 Solar and wind power generated in the Baylands would be logical sources.

 Interview With Tony Attard